CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 You may have noticed the default `TokenRelay` filter configuration applied to every request coming into the BFF service.
 A Token Relay occurs when an OAuth2 consumer, in our case the BFF service, acts as a client and forwards the incoming token with outgoing resource requests, such as those to the React UI and remote service.

-## 2. SPA, OAuth2 Client, Resource Server: Spring Security
+## 2. Securing OAuth2 Flows in SPAs with Spring Security

 Now that we have configured the routing conditions on requests, let's apply authentication logics on incoming request to the BFF service.